brooklynrail/brooklynrail-platform/content/events/2022/12/edward-hoppers-new-york.md

 title: Edward Hopper's New York
 deck: Featuring Sam Messer, Danielle McKinney, and Jason Rosenfeld, with Victoria Chang
-summary: Sam Messer and Danielle McKinney join Rail Editor-at-Large Jason Rosenfeld for a conversation.
+summary: Artists Sam Messer and Danielle McKinney join Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading by Victoria Chang.
 people:
   - person: sam-messer
   - person: jason-rosenfeld